krbnite/krbnite.github.io/_posts/2018-10-17-Navigating-the-NoSQL-Landscape.md

 * does you DB just need to find info on a document to quickly write to or read from, where the document might not easily relate to other documents, but also -- the use case doesn't call for it
 * or, maybe your DB needs to relate data across many different entities and business verticals, very quickly:  how quick do you need joining, searching, and pattern matching to be?
 * does it need to retrieve and sort (order by) quickly
+* Do relationship really matter?
+Would visualizing relationships quickly uncover insights without the need for long, tediuos, and/or complex analytical queries?
+  - e.g., an example use-case for graph databases from AWS Database Week (Oct 2018) is fraud detection.
+Consider
+    Uber: how many times in NYC would you expect Driver X and Customer Y to interact?
+Once, maybe twice.
+What if there are 25 edges between them?
+Might be fraud!

+# A Little History

 Notes on the "Non-Relational Revolution" from AWS Database Week: NoSQL & Graph Databases (Oct 17, 2018):
 * Werner Vogels' web blog (CTO of Amz) on building scalable and robust distributed systems